-“The investors are aware of the harm that will be caused by the coal project leading to peoples lives being at risk, the constitution we voted in 2010 must be followed which clearly states right to clean and healthy ” said Ishaq Abubakar during a press release break free coal demonstration, Ishaq however pointed out fingers to the investor referring to the coal Plants in china and Mpumalanga in South Africa which has caused alot of negative impacts.
+“The investors are aware of the harm that will be caused by the coal project leading to peoples lives being at risk, the constitution we voted in 2010 must be followed which clearly states that every Kenyan has the right to clean and healthy environment ” said Ishaq Abubakar during a press release break free coal demonstration, Ishaq however pointed out fingers to the investor referring to the coal Plants in china and Mpumalanga in South Africa which has caused alot of negative impacts.

 (Activists protesting against coal in Lamu during the break free event)

 The arrest of the two activists attracted different human rights organizations from MUHURI, Voice of Justice ,NCHRD-Kenya to HAKI Africa who intervened and demanded for their immediate release referring to article 37 of the constitution of Kenya which guarantees every Kenyan the right to protest and demonstrate.